 - Visitors experiencing illness will be asked to return at a later date.

 - Enhanced cleaning and sanitizing is performed throughout the day.

 - Wash your hands and use hand-sanitizer throughout your visit.

-- We’ve created a no-touch or low-touch visitor experience.
+- We’ve created a low-touch visitor experience.

 Other Museum Policies

 We’re delighted to have you join us at the Clyfford Still Museum!
 Here are a few things to know during your visit.